 When compiling dfhack yourself, it builds against your system libstdc++.
-When Dwarf Fortress runs, it uses a libstdc++ shipped with the binary, which comes from GCC 4.8 and is incompatible with code compiled with newer GCC versions.
-If you compile DFHack with a GCC version newer than 4.8, you will see an error message such as:
+When Dwarf Fortress runs, it uses a libstdc++ shipped with the binary, which comes from GCC 4.5 and is incompatible with code compiled with newer GCC versions.
+This manifests itself with an error message such as: